querqy/chorus/katas/003_observability_in_chorus.md

 Here you can see lots of low level data, from Jetty web server, to the  JVM and OS metrics being gathered, and whats nice is you can see across our cluster of three Solr nodes running.

-keep going down, past the Node metrics to the Core Metrics, and here you can see details about our setup, for example, the almost 80,000 products that are in the web store.
+Keep going down, past the Node metrics to the Core Metrics, and here you can see details about our setup, for example, the almost 80,000 products that are in the web store.
 Go ahead and do some searches, or run the indexing process and you'll see some of the line graphs move up and down.

 So where does Grafana get this data from?
 Well, pop over to the Prometheus dashboard at http://localhost:9090.
 Of interest